 2. Have correct measurements and weight

-3. Understand your pickup and delivery locations, and any limitations
+3. Understand your pickup and delivery locations and their limitations

 4. Understand if you need any special services, and make sure they are included in the quote

-Special services include residential delivery/pickup, tailgate, scheduled time for pickup or delivery (as opposed to anytime during the specified pickup or delivery day), hazardous goods, shipment in bond, and others.
+Special services include residential delivery/pickup, tailgate, scheduled time for delivery (as opposed to anytime during regular business hours), hazardous goods, shipment in bond, and others.
 Understand what each one means and make sure it is included in the original quote request.
 If you are not clear about the special services needed, the carrier will provide it anyway and bill you an uncontrolled rate.
 You want to know in advance exactly what special services you need so make sure they are included in the quote.
 Special services fees vary by carrier and you will use this information to get the best rate from the beginning.

-5. If you are shipping cross border, get all customs paperwork prepared and forwarded to the carrier at the time of booking
+5. If you are shipping cross border, prepare all of the customs paperwork and forward it to the carrier at the time of booking

-Be sure to have a customs broker that can clear goods going into the country of delivery and get all paperwork complete before you contact the carrier or broker to arrange pickup.
+Be sure to have a customs broker that can clear goods going into the country of delivery and get all the paperwork complete before you contact the carrier or broker to arrange pickup.
 Ask your carrier or broker for a recommendation in advance if you don’t have a customs broker yet.
-You don’t want to leave this to the day of the shipment, because the load can be hung up in customs, costing you extra charges, delay and lots of stress.
+You don’t want to leave this to the day of the shipment, because the load can be hung up in customs, causing you extra charges, delays and lots of stress.

 6. Make sure you have pickup and delivery dates in writing

 Part of the cost of each shipment is how fast it will be delivered.
 Don’t let brokers or carriers make promises only over the phone.
-Get the delivery dates as a firm part of the rate quote in writing.
-Also have a fallback plan in case weather or other events delay your shipment.
-Don’t plan for key displays for a trade show, for example, to arrive the morning of the show, or even the day before.
-Wherever possible build in an extra day or two for time critical shipments so an unexpected delay will not seriously hurt you.
+Get the pickup dates as a firm part of the rate quote in writing.
+Also, have a fallback plan in case weather or other events delay your shipment.
+Don’t plan for key displays for a trade show, for example, to arrive the morning of the show or even the day before.
+Wherever possible build in an extra day or two for time-critical shipments so an unexpected delay will not seriously hurt you.

 7. Make sure all taxes and fuel surcharges are included in the quote